-To obtain a more interesting restriction problem, we will in Section~\ref{sec:martingales} instead consider the space $\mathcal{B}$ of holomorphic functions in $\BMO(\mathbb{D})$.
-This space is precisely the Bloch space, which is usually introduced as the space of holomorphic functions $b$ on the unit disc such that
+To obtain a more interesting restriction problem, we consider the space $\mathcal{B}$ of \emph{holomorphic} functions in $\BMO(\mathbb{D})$.
+This space is precisely the Bloch space \cite[Section~5]{CoifmanRochbergWeiss76}, which is usually introduced as the space of holomorphic functions $b$ on the unit disc such that

 In other words, $\mathcal{B}$ is the space of holomorphic functions in $\mathbb{D}$ which are Lipschitz with respect to the hyperbolic metric.
-Further to this, the insight of Makarov \cite{makarov} showed that Bloch functions are in one-to-one correspondence with dyadic martingales with uniformly bounded increments.
-Therefore, any restriction problem for the Bloch space can be recast as a restriction problem for such martingales.

-Before posing our precise problem for the Bloch space $\mathcal{B}$, we will recall a result of Sundberg \cite{sundberg}, which gave a discrete analogue of the classical Wolff restriction theorem.
-To set the stage for Sundberg's theorem, we recall that a sequence $Z=(z_n)_{n\in\N}$ in the unit disc is interpolating for the space $H^\infty$ of bounded analytic functions on $\D$ if, given any bounded sequence $(w_n)_{n\in\N}$, there exists a $\phi$ in $H^\infty$ such that $\phi(z_n)=w_n$, $n \in \N$.
-Let

-be the pseudo-hyperbolic distance on $\D$.
-Carleson \cite{Carleson} famously showed that $Z$ is interpolating if and only if it is weakly separated, $\inf_{n\ne j}\rho(z_n, z_j)>0$, and the measure

-satisfies the Carleson condition: $\mu_Z \big( S(I) \big)\leq C_Z |I|$, where $C_Z > 0$ is the Carleson constant for the measure and $I$ is any arc of the unit circle.
-We remark that $Z$ satisfies this latter Carleson condition if and only if Moreover, Carleson showed that the Carleson condition is equivalent to the embedding condition